iansargent/Data-Exploration-Tool-in-Python/ideas.md

 ## Coding Improvements and refafctoring
 - [ ] Create a central dictionary (via a class) that holds all the data we'll use imported. then just grab them from there rather than copying and pasting names.
 Also means we have one central location to change import / cleaning logic, etc.
 - [ ] In general, functionalize and modularize throughout.
 Remove as many if/else as possible; replace with dictionaries and more extensible behavior.
+- [ ] Set up a PostGreSQL Database to house all datasets in a relational model.
+Allows for spatial joins + complex queries using `st.connection()`